How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 return Task.Run(() => ProcessCtidRange(workerCtids));

 await Task.WhenAll(tasks);Each worker gets its own contiguous slice of the table.
 No locks, no contention, no overlapping reads.
-Each worker writes to the same results table (or a partitioned one if you prefer), and Postgres handles concurrent inserts fine.
-The work is embarrassingly parallel.
+Each worker writes to the same results table, and Postgres handles concurrent inserts fine.
+The work is trivial to parallelize.

 When to Use This Technique